 I am a theorist in physics exploiting synergy between the theory of nonequilibrium processes and first principles methods for description of nanoscale materials and their properties.

-Nanostructuring enables design of the novel materials with a range of properties enhanced in comparison to those of bulk materials or unique for one-dimensional scale.
+Nanostructuring enables design of the novel materials with a range of properties enhanced in comparison to those of bulk materials.
 In this project, we focus on the materials that are scaled to a single dimension (1D) due to encapsulation within carbon nanotubes (CNTs).

 Electron-phonon dynamics in a small diameter CNTs with encapsulated beryllium is characterised with a more effective phonon dissipation in comparison to pristine CNTs.
 This results in less electrons scattered by high-frequency atomic vibrations when voltage is applied, hence in increased electronic current.
 This work demonstrates the necessity of the coupled transport treatment for description of electron-phonon dynamics and offers a promising solution for future nanoelectronics.